-Board-Certified Plastic Surgeon: How to Verify Credentials
+How to Verify Credentials of a Board-Certified Plastic Surgeon

-You can make sure that your surgeon's medical license is valid by either writing the medical board for your state or by visiting your state's medical board website.
+To ensure that a surgeon's medical license is valid, you can write the medical board for your state or visit your state's medical board website.
 Here is a list of their addresses.
-A state medical board is the state agency that oversees the licensing of physicians and surgeons (and sometimes other professions).
-Some state medical board websites show if the surgeon has been involved in a disciplinary action issued by the state.
+A state medical board is the state agency that oversees the licensing of physicians and surgeons.
+Some state medical board websites display information on whether a surgeon has been involved in a disciplinary action issued by the state.

-Checking on Malpractice Lawsuits
+Check Malpractice Lawsuits

 Verifying a Surgery Center's Accreditation